Homotopy, Symmetry, and Non-Hermitian Band Topology: The case of two bands

 This corresponds to a simple cubic lattice, in which stacked \(xy\)-planes described by \(H^{(2D)}\) are coupled by an imaginary hopping parameter \(t_z\).
 For a range of parameters, this model shows nodal structures that form tori of higher genera.
 In Fig.~\ref{fig:2band-3D}, we show an exemplary 2-torus, which has one handle that extends through parameter space, and one local handle that is protected by a winding number.
 We make this apparent by decreasing \(m_I\), during which the handle contracts but cannot vanish.

 In this section we have shown how topology manifests in two band models, starting from few dimensions to the higher dimensional case.
 The dimensional extension procedure we used is completely generic; our models can be extended to arbitrary dimensions or numbers of control parameters.
-As noted before, the models in this section represent chiral symmetric Hermitian models, perturbed by a non-Hermitian \(i \sigma_y\) term.
+As noted before, the models in this section also represent chiral symmetric Hermitian models, perturbed by a non-Hermitian \(i \sigma_z\) term.
 In particular, the one-dimensional model can be thought of as the SSH model perturbed by an imaginary staggered potential $i\sigma_z$, via a transformation $\exp(i\pi\sigma_x/2)$ of orbitals.
 To compare the models directly, we only need to swap $d_y\leftrightarrow d_z$.
 The results on the zeroth homotopy set and the fundamental group, i.e., the orientation \(\nu\) and winding \(W\), carry over directly to, e.g., the corresponding non-Hermitian SSH model.
+This was also observed in Ref.~\cite{PhysRevB.100.075403}, where the existence of a $\pi_1$ topological invariant has been used to diagnose phases in chiral-symmetric models.
+The $\pi_1$ topological invariant considered in Ref.~\cite{PhysRevB.100.075403} around the singularity ring is exactly the winding number around the double cone in our analysis.